chenx-git/Medical-Notes-Entities-Extraction-and-Network-Visualization/README.md

 > For his neuromuscular electrical stimulation therapy, the type was BMR with a single mode cycle time is 4 seconds and 12 seconds off with frequency was 60 __________ with a ramp of 2 seconds, phase duration was 220 with an output of 99 milliamps.
 Electrodes were placed on the suprahyoid/submandibular triangle with an upright body position, trial length was 10 minutes.
 On a pain scale, the patient reported no pain with the electrical stimulation therapy.

-## 2 jupyter notebook
+## Consist: 2 code files
-<li> from medical note text data, extract entities informaiton to edges and nodes dataframe and stored in csv
+### 1.from medical note text data, extract entities informaiton to edges and nodes dataframe and stored in csv
-<li> build network and sub-networks to visualize the entities relationship
+### 2.build network and sub-networks to visualize the entities relationship

 ## Some network graphs:
 ![overall network](https://github.com/eduhkdcx/Medical-notes-entities-extraction-and-network-visualization/blob/main/plots/whole.png)